The Flip Side

 Read a sample

-The Flip Side asserts that these Western stakeholders occupied a transitional but crucial role in the rise of China in Western imagination prior to China’s assertion of sovereignty over its own global role and message.
+The Flip Side asserts that these American stakeholders occupied a transitional but crucial role in the rise of China in Western imagination, prior to China’s assertion of sovereignty over its own global role and message.

 Acknowledgements